dlukes/dlukes.github.io/content/floss/responsive_iframe.md

    affect the size of the rendered component

-On the parent (DokuWiki) side, you then need to handle the incoming size update messages from the child frame, and sending resize messages when the window is resized.
+On the parent (DokuWiki) side, you then need to handle the incoming size update messages from the child frame, and send resize messages when the window is resized.
 This can be achieved with the following DokuWiki markup:

 ```html